StefanoAnzolut/business-guide/source/integrations/microsoft.rst

 - Log in with your **Microsoft admin account**

-- You’ll be asked to allow access on behalf of your organisation to proceed
+- You’ll be asked to allow installing the plug-in for all users on behalf of your organisation

-- Click **Accept** if you agree
+- Select the checkbox **Consent on behalf of your organisation** and click **Accept** if you agree

 - Enter **Skribble API credentials** (username and API key) to finish the setup